marlandolaud/SOLID/README.md

     }
 }
 ```
-#### A better way to tackle the problem is allow the shapes to handle the implementation logic of calculating their own Ara
+#### A better way to tackle the problem is allow the shapes to handle the implementation logic of calculating their own area
 ```
 public abstract class Shape
 {